thinkst/canarytokens-docker/README.md

 Persisting data
 ---------------

-The tokens are saved in a Redis database file which exists outside of the Docker containers.
+The tokens are saved in a Redis database file that exists outside of the Docker containers.
 Look for ```dump.rdb``` in the ```canarytokens-docker/data``` directory.

 If you want to wipe all your tokens, delete dump.rdb.

 I want HTTPS!
 -----------------------
-We have a separate docker compose file which will automate (mostly) getting you up and running a Canarytokens server with HTTPS.
+We have a separate docker-compose file that will automate (mostly) getting you up and running a Canarytokens server with HTTPS.
 You will need to do the following:

 * Edit the ```certbot.env```.
 You will need to provide your domain and email address (these are necessary for the certbot's registration process).